-Tongue and upper lip tie in babies and toddlers is being discussed, ad nauseam, everywhere from breastfeeding support groups to online parent forums.
+If you’re a breastfeeding mother, you might have heard other mothers talking about their babies having a lip or tongue tie.
+Tongue and upper lip tie in babies and toddlers is being discussed everywhere from breastfeeding support groups to online parent forums.

-Tongue ties and lip ties are increasingly blamed for almost every sort of breastfeeding or parenting worry.
+It might seem as though tongue ties and lip ties are being increasingly blamed for almost every sort of breastfeeding or parenting worry.

 Baby has reflux, or takes forever to finish a bottle?

 Baby is making a clicking sound while breastfeeding?

 Tongue-tie and lip tie treatment isn’t the answer to all feeding problems.

 If you’re told lip tie surgery will fix your baby and any breastfeeding problems, it’s very important you first seek the guidance and advice of an IBCLC (International Board Certified Lactation Consultant).

 Lactation consultants are breastfeeding experts and can help you work with your baby to figure out what the problems are and how to solve them.